Separation properties for positive-definite functions on locally compact quantum groups and for associated von Neumann algebras: Preliminaries and quantum Fourier-Stieltjes algebras

 Recall the definition of the Fourier algebra (for the early definitions in the quantum group context see for example \cite{DawsMultipliers} or \cite{DKSS}, although these papers use a different convention; here we follow rather \cite{Brannan}):

 It is well-known that the formula appearing in Lemma \ref{lem:dual} identifies $\A(\QG)$ with $\LL^1(\hQG)$; this can be proved following the same lines as above, using the fact that $\LL^\infty(\hQG)$ acts on $\LL^2(\QG)$ in a standard form.
 Again we view $\A(\QG)$ as a normed space equipped with the norm of $\LL^1(\hQG)$.
+Note that this space has been successfully exploited in the quantum setting for example in \cite{Caspers} to study questions related to weak amenability.

 \begin{lem} Let $S, T \subset \Rep(\QG)$, $\lambda \in S \subset T$.
 We have natural isometric inclusions $\A(\QG) \subset B_\lambda(\QG) \subset B_S(\QG) \subset B_T(\QG)\subset B(\QG)$.
 Moreover for $f \in B(\QG)\subset \C_b(\QG)$ we have $\|f\|_{\C_b(\QG)} \leq \|f\|_{B(\QG)}$. \end{lem} \begin{proof} The first part is an easy consequence of Lemma \ref{abstract} (applied to $Y=\C_0(\hQG)$ and $X = \LL^\infty(\hQG)$), Lemma \ref{lem:dual} and properties of dual spaces of quotient $\C^*$-algebras.
 The second follows from the formula \eqref{inversemap}. \end{proof}